-- 8.26 Brighton & Hove Local Plan policy TR1 requires new development to address the related travel demand, and policy TR7 requires that new development does not compromise highway safety. - 8.27 The Highway Manager has commented that the proposal for one additional dwelling will increase trips slightly but not to a level that would warrant a refusal of planning permission. - 8.28 The applicant is not proposing any on-site car parking spaces therefore the existing vehicular access is now redundant.
+- 8.24 Brighton & Hove Local Plan policy TR1 requires new development to address the related travel demand, and policy TR7 requires that new development does not compromise highway safety. - 8.25 The Highway Manager has commented that the proposal for one additional dwelling will increase trips slightly but not to a level that would warrant a refusal of planning permission. - 8.26 The applicant is not proposing any on-site car parking spaces therefore the existing vehicular access is now redundant.
 The Highway Authority would recommend that the existing crossover is reinstated back to footway.
-If recommended for approved, this could be secured by condition. - 8.29 Supplementary Planning Guidance Note 04 (SPG4) states that the maximum car parking standard for a house within a Controlled Parking Zone (CPZ) is 1 space per dwelling plus 1 car space per 5 dwellings for visitors.
+If recommended for approved, this could be secured by condition. - 8.27 Supplementary Planning Guidance Note 04 (SPG4) states that the maximum car parking standard for a house within a Controlled Parking Zone (CPZ) is 1 space per dwelling plus 1 car space per 5 dwellings for visitors.
 The applicant is not proposing any on-site car parking.
-Therefore this level of car parking is deemed acceptable and in line with SPG04. - 8.30 Due to the site's location in an outermost CPZ, the current availability of spaces in this location and the fact that an additional on-street car parking space could be created by the Highway Authority when the applicant reinstates the vehicle crossover back to footway, the Highway Authority would not recommend that the development is made car free in line with policy HO7. - 8.31 SPG04 states that a minimum of 1 cycle parking space is required for every dwelling plus 1 space per 3 dwellings for visitors.
+Therefore this level of car parking is deemed acceptable and in line with SPG04. - 8.28 Due to the site's location in an outermost CPZ, the current availability of spaces in this location and the fact that an additional on-street car parking space could be created by the Highway Authority when the applicant reinstates the vehicle crossover back to footway, the Highway Authority would not recommend that the development is made car free in line with policy HO7. - 8.29 SPG04 states that a minimum of 1 cycle parking space is required for every dwelling plus 1 space per 3 dwellings for visitors.
 For this development of 1 house the minimum parking standard is 1 cycle parking space in total.
 In order to be in line with Policy TR14 of the Brighton & Hove Local Plan 2005 cycle parking must be secure, convenient, well lit, well signed and wherever practical, sheltered.
-The Highway Authority's preference is for the use of Sheffield type stands spaced in line with the guidance contained within the Manual for Streets section 8.2.22. - 8.32 The applicant is providing cycle storage down a narrow gate between an existing and the new house.
-Whilst this is narrow it does provide convenient storage of 1 cycle and therefore meets the minimum requirements in SPG04.
-It is not apparent however, if the cycle parking is weatherproof or not.
-If recommended for approval, further details as to the nature of the store could be secured by condition.
+The Highway Authority's preference is for the use of Sheffield type stands spaced in line with the guidance contained within the Manual for Streets section 8.2.22.